This guide is getting a much-needed update for 2023.

-Many co-marketing partnerships work well using referrals.
+Many co-marketing partnerships work well with using referrals.
 The hardware store may refer a customer who’s looking to repair his roof on his own to your company and offer one of your business cards.
-In return, you can refer your clients to the same hardware store for supplies they need to maintain their home.
+In return, you can refer your clients to the same hardware store for supplies they need to maintain their homes.
 You’ll get free advertisement by partnering with local businesses and the additional advantage of a trustworthy business backing your company name.

 5. Create a Referral Program 💬

 Opportunity 2/5 | Expensive 1/5 | Quickness 1/5 | How long to wear off 3/5

 A referral program for your employees and customers can also help generate roofing leads for your business.
 Your employees want to remain in business as much as you do, so offering incentives for them to refer friends and family to your company for their roofing needs may encourage them to share with others about your business’s services consistently.

 And your clients can be one of the best resources for giving you free roofing leads.
 Happy customers are often willing to share their experiences with others on social media or review sites.
 Offer a special discount for future service to any client who brings you a qualified lead.

 6. Track the Weather ☔️

 Opportunity 4/5 | Expensive 1/5 | Quickness 1/5 | How long to wear off 1/5

 Weather is an important part of the roofing business, so why not use it to your advantage to generate more leads?
 There are several storm-tracking apps and software that you can use to stay on top of where weather experts expect storms to hit in your area, or you can subscribe to weather alerts through your local news stations or The Weather Channel.